EvSecDev/SleepOnLAN/README.md

 ### Deployment

-1. Configure the client and server JSON config file with your own network settings, Key, TOTPSecret, and filterMessage.
+1. Configure the client and server JSON config file with your own network settings, encryptionKey and filterMessage.
-  - You can use openssl to generate a Key and TOTPSecret:
+  - You can use the program to generate an encryption key or openssl:
-    - Key: `openssl rand -hex 16`
+    - `./sleeponlan -g`
-    - TOTPSecret: `openssl rand -hex 12`
+    - `openssl rand -hex 28`
   - The filterMessage can be whatever text you want, it is only in place to ensure the decryption process also authenticates the client.
 2. Copy the binary and JSON config file to wherever you want to initiate the shutdown from.
 3. Copy the binary and JSON config file to wherever you want to shutdown.